The Curriculum at Hill West

 Our curriculum has been designed to ensure learning is durable in the longer term and can be transferred from one context to another.
 We understand that semantic memory refers to the storing of information, facts or concepts ‘context-free’; that is without the emotional and special / temporal context in which they were first acquired.
 We know these memories take effort and it’s our pupils’ amazing ability to store culturally-acquired learning in their semantic memory that leads to well-rounded, able young people.
 We are committed, through our curriculum intent and implementation, to providing rich, autobiographical experiences for all children so that richer episodic memories (‘episodes’ of our life) are created.

 Progressive learning journeys for each subject chart the children’s learning and allow teachers to assess progress over time.
-Annual data captures for the non-core subjects give us a robust understanding of those children who have met year group expectations or exceeding those year group expectations in individual disciplines.
+Annual data captures for the non-core subjects give us a robust understanding of those children who have met year group expectations or who are exceeding those year group expectations, in individual disciplines.

 Our commitment to developing cultural capital for all children is embedded in our rich curriculum offer.
 This includes a range of opportunities that allow children to develop their autobiographical experiences so that their episodic memories enhance their semantic memory.